VOLUNTEER ORIENTATIONS ARE CANCELLED FOR THE 2020 SEASON!

 Not yet and here is why.
 Our volunteer program is based on a 3 paw system.

 All volunteers start here.
 The Paw 1 level gives volunteers time to become familiar with our shelter and staff.
-Volunteers will be at this level during their first 3 weeks and volunteer a minimum of 10 hours service during this time (maximum 2 hours each time you come to volunteer).
+Volunteers will be at this level until they complete their minimum of 5 hour required service (maximum 2 hours each time you come to volunteer).
 As a Paw 1 volunteer, you may help with cleaning such as dishes/laundry, outdoor kennel clean up and you can also make enrichment bags for the dogs.

 I need court-ordered volunteer hours.
 Can I complete these hours at HSSM?